m5lk3n/wyatt/docs/HOWTO.md

    - No Background Graphics
 5. Save as `wireframe.pdf` to download the PDF

-On Linux, run `pdftoppm -png wireframe.pdf wireframe` to create the PNG file.
+Optional: On Linux, run `pdftoppm -png wireframe.pdf wireframe` to create the PNG file(s).